 Virtual Classroom Online Whiteboard Tools

-The whiteboard is the primary interactive element of the Virtual Classroom.
-It’s a white background where you can upload files, draw a variety of shapes, type text and basically do anything you would on a standard classroom whiteboard.
+The online whiteboard is the primary interactive element of the Virtual Classroom.
+It’s a white background where you can upload files, draw a variety of shapes, type text, and basically do anything you would on a physical whiteboard.
 In order to make all that possible, the whiteboard comes with a variety of tools, which allow you to create and modify items, as well as modify your view depending on your needs.
 Below is a table detailing all of the available Virtual Classroom online whiteboard tools.

 The following tools are visible only when you select an object with the select tool.

-To select objects on the whiteboard, click on the select tool (Mouse), then on the element you want to edit.
+To select objects on the whiteboard, click on the select tool (Mouse pointer icon), then on the element you want to edit.
 Once you have selected the element you will see markers for resizing and rotating.
 You can use this both for files you have imported on the whiteboard, as well as objects you have created using one of the other Virtual Classroom online whiteboard tools.

 The pan tool (Pan) allows you to move the whiteboard in order to see all of the objects in the room more clearly.
 The whiteboard has no specific borders and you can move around it infinitely in any direction.
 The part of the dashboard you can see at any time is only limited by your screen resolution.

 The brush tool (Brush) aids the tutor in sketching objects on the whiteboard, e.g. in sketching lines, rectangles, circles, ellipses, etc. Additionally, you can use this tool with a graphics tablet.

 The pointer tool (highlighter) aids the tutor in highlighting a part of a text or a picture he or she may have on the whiteboard.
 The trail of the pointer tool dissolves after a few seconds and does not stay permanently.
 This makes it an excellent short-term highlighting tool, which doesn’t create clutter.